thapapradeep884/week-5/README.md

 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/38.png)
 ## 7 Test the new interfaces

-You can utilize the packages you made in earlier instructions for this step.
-You may use your new interfaces by making a few straightforward changes to the nodes, CMakeLists, and package files.
+For this stage, you can make use of the packages you created earlier.
+A few simple adjustments to the nodes, CMakeLists, and package files will enable you to use your new interfaces.

 ## 7.1 Testing Num.msg with pub/sub

-You may see Num.msg in action by making a few minor adjustments to the publisher/subscriber package developed in a prior tutorial (C++ or Python).
-The output will be slightly different because you'll be switching from the default string message to a numerical one.
+Making a few little tweaks to the publisher/subscriber package created in a previous tutorial (in C++ or Python) will allow you to observe Num.msg in action.
+You'll be changing the default string message to a numerical one, which will result in a little change in the output.

 Publisher: